 This was a reference to a 40 million Reichsmark donation made by Deterding to the German Winter Help Work aka Winters Fund – a food donation scheme known by the acronym “WHW”.
 Part of the funds received were diverted by Goebbels for other purposes e.g. to build a giant factory for Volkswagen, which built military vehicles.

-Related extracts from a translated Wikipedia article (as copied on 15 January 2016):
+Related extracts from translated Wikipedia article

 In the prewar years, the largest item on the revenue side, however, were the “donations from companies and organizations…